Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-Rick in Maryland next.
+Rick and Maryland next.

-Rick, welcome to the Rush Limbaugh program.
+Rick, welcome to the Rush Limbaugh Program.

-Hi, Roger, how are you?
+How are you?

 Hi, good.

-Uh a good example is the World Trade Center when it came down.
+A good example is the World Trade Center when it came down.

 That was originally supposed to be built with the substance coatings on the steel beams.

-They use the uh lower substitute that doesn't provide as much heat resistance and flame resistance, and it could be one of the possibilities why the building collapsed.
+They use a lower substitute that doesn't provide as much heat resistance and flame resistance.

-Yeah, it's such a good point.
+You know, it's such a good point.

 If you burn to death but your lungs are clear, I just don't understand the benefit.

-I've I've took trouble balancing that out.
+I've trouble balancing that out.

-Uh so you know I think it's a I think it's a really good point, Rick.
+So I think it's a really good point, Rick.

-Silicon fiber causes silicosis just as bad, but since it's regulated on how to use it, uh it's okay to use.
+Silicon fiber causes silicosis just as bad, but since it's regulated on how to use it, it's okay to use.

 So why ban a material that can do a good job as long as you treat it properly?